CCSA

 Bone grafting is a common and highly successful procedure used to rebuild or augment the bone in your jaw.
 When a tooth is lost, the surrounding bone can begin to deteriorate over time.
 A bone graft helps to restore this bone, creating a solid and stable foundation for future dental work, such as dental implants, and maintaining your facial structure.

-Our skilled surgical team uses advanced techniques and materials to ensure your bone grafting procedure is safe, comfortable, and effective, paving the way for optimal long-term oral health.
+At Charles County Surgical Arts in White Plains, MD, Dr. Ryan Look and Dr. John McElveen use advanced techniques and materials to ensure your bone grafting procedure is safe, comfortable, and effective, paving the way for optimal long-term oral health for patients across Southern Maryland.

 Why is Bone Grafting Necessary?